A Complete Guide: SQL Server Index Optimization Best Practices

 How to Optimize SQL Indexes For Better Performance

-There are various ways by which SQL server index optimization can be done.
+There are various ways by which users can execute SQL server index optimization task.
 Some of them are discussed as below:

 Use SQL Profiler: SQL user can use SQL profiler to identify queries that perform poorly.
 SQL profiler traces the number of read and writes operations that run to satisfy query, the duration of a query execution and much more.
 Follow the below-mentioned steps to use SQL profiler to capture data: